chiizujin/edsa/C3 in DS/Norn/readme.txt

 - Removed hard-coded room IDs from metaroom 0 removal script.
 - Fixed script error when selecting certain Norns in the egg layer.
 - Added chopper toy.
+- The stimulus for using the teleporters has been increased to lessen the likelihood of a creature immediately returning.

 Emmental
 https://github.com/chiizujin/edsa